Skip to main content

 facilityLogging facility for syslog type (required if this type is used)

-levelDefines logging level (error, warning, info or debug).
+levelDefines logging level (error, warning, notice, info, silent, or debug).

 log_bufferedFlag that controls whether logging is buffered.